childsb/data-ilt-treemap/README.md

 # data-ilt-treemap
-HTM/CSS and JSON files for visualizing a Treemap for the Data ILT
+HTML, CSS and JSON files for visualizing a Treemap for the Data ILT